valentinasantos100/Starbee/README.md

 <li>carrots</li>
 <li>lettuce</li>
 <li>blueberries</li>
-and more, see this other website for more information:<a href="url"> https://www.breadboxfarm.com/blog/netherland-dwarf-nutrition</a>
+and more, see this other website for more information:<a>https://www.breadboxfarm.com/blog/netherland-dwarf-nutrition</a>